 As the last of the log cabin presidents, James A. Garfield attacked political corruption and won back for the presidency a measure of prestige it had lost during the Reconstruction period.

-He was born in Cuyahoga County, Ohio, in 1831.
+He was born in Cuyahoga County, Ohio, on November 19, 1831.
 Fatherless at two, he later drove canal boat teams, somehow earning enough money for an education.
-He was graduated from Williams College in Massachusetts in 1856, and he returned to the Western Reserve Eclectic Institute (later Hiram College) in Ohio as a classics professor.
+He graduated from Williams College in Massachusetts in 1856, and he returned to the Western Reserve Eclectic Institute (later Hiram College) in Ohio as a classics professor.
 Within a year he was made its president.
+Through his academic pursuits, he met fellow student Lucretia Rudolph, who would become his wife in 1858.
+The Garfields went on to have seven children together.

 Garfield was elected to the Ohio Senate in 1859 as a Republican.
 During the secession crisis, he advocated coercing the seceding states back into the Union.
 In 1862, when Union military victories had been few, he successfully led a brigade at Middle Creek, Kentucky, against Confederate troops.
 At 31, Garfield became a brigadier general, two years later a major general of volunteers.